Consumer Finance Assignments (subject to change)

 • Invest all of your remaining money.

-• Try to diversify (spread your money around) and NOT ALL OF IT IN ONE COMPANY.
+• You need to diversify (spread your money around) and DON'T PUT ALL OF IT IN ONE COMPANY.

 • Spend about $5000-10,000 for each company you buy.